Skip to main content

 Where to Get Bikes

 Visitors can bring their own bikes or rent one of the Blue Bikes available on the boardwalk.
 There are nearly 50 adult, child and trike bikes offered through the program.
 Highmark insurance holders who show their card at the rental office can enjoy their first hour for free.
 Non-members pay only $1 for their first hour.
 All additional hours cost $5 for both members and non-members.
 Full-day bike rentals cost $15.
-Helmets and bike locks can also be rented for an additional fee.
+Helmets and bike locks are also available for an additional fee.
 Please note that anyone using a bike rental through Blue Bikes under 15 years of age must wear a bike helmet.
+There is also an Independent Health Reddy Bike station located just steps from the Naval Park.

 Places to Bike Ride at Canalside

 Aside from riding around the boardwalk, the best routes to follow at Canalside run north and south from the boardwalk.
 To ride north, cross the canal bridge heading toward Marine Drive.
-Then, take a left to ride through Veteran’s Park along the Buffalo Naval Park.
+Then, take a left to ride through Veterans Park.
 Continue following Marine Drive up to Erie Street, where another left turn allows you to follow Erie Street to attractions like the Erie Basin Marina Observation Deck, Erie Basin Beach and the Historic Lake Erie Marker.
 Since these routes end up on residential roads, younger riders may want to stick to southern bike paths.

 Taking the boardwalk south past the Buffalo Heritage Carousel and the Beach at Canalside will lead you to the Shoreline Trail.
 You can follow this trail to the Outer Harbor, which has several different bike routes to explore.
 Between Memorial Day and Labor Day, you can also pay $1 to take the Queen City Bike Ferry across the Buffalo River to reach Outer Harbor.
 The vessel supports about 49 passengers and 25 bikes at one time.